Catalogues and

 36 | 1 3/8" | 38 | 65 | 380 | 57 – 57,8 |

-If the exact length of the final wire is unknown a good solution is to swage the wire one end, while applying a swageless terminal on site at the other end.
+If the exact length of the final wire is unknown a good solution is to swage the wire onto one end while applying a swageless terminal on site at the other end.

-Alternatively the Wire Design System offers a full range of Small fittings that can be hand crimped onto the wires.
-With the small fittings a 50% break load of the wire can be achieved.
+Alternatively the Wire Design System offers a full range of small fittings that can be hand crimped onto the wires.
+With the small fittings 50% break load of the wire can be achieved.

-Optimal Break loads with Blue Wave rope fittings is achieved following the splice instruction given by the rope manufacturer in question.
+Optimal break loads with Blue Wave rope fittings are achieved following the splice instruction given by the rope manufacturer in question.
 The rope fittings are designed to be stronger than the spliced rope.

 PLEASE NOTE: